meezwhite/OpString/README.md

 # OpString

-OpString is a JavaScript library for mapping and executing operations defined by character sequences.
+OpString is a JavaScript module for mapping and executing operations represented by character sequences.

 ## Table of Contents